-Over the last ten plus years, the appliance industry has moved towards a more cost effective digital way of manufacturing the controlling systems of household appliances.
-A decade ago, you would rotate a dial on your dishwasher to a desired setting such as "normal wash", or "heavy wash".
+In the past, you would rotate a dial on your dishwasher to a desired setting such as "normal wash" or "heavy wash."
 Then you might have moved a fairly large latch from left to right, locking the door shut, and the unit would start the washing process.
-That rotating dial, that you would move to "normal wash" is considered a mechanical timer.
+That rotating dial that you would move to "normal wash" is considered a mechanical timer.
 Mechanical timers were and still are fairly void of high failure rates.
-It was surely not the most high tech, or quiet and easy way to start a home appliance, but it served the industry well to utilize the mechanical timer since the earliest years of the household appliance itself.
+It was surely not the most high-tech, quiet, or easy way to start a home appliance, but it has served the industry well to utilize the mechanical timer since the earliest years of the household appliance itself.

 What's the Difference?